tangli-li/Object-Detection-SAM-DINO/README.md

 The training and testing data come from [HA-VID](https://iai-hrc.github.io/ha-vid), an assembly dataset for industrial scenarios.

 The [checkpoints](https://huggingface.co/tl121212/sam-dino) of SAM-DINO and temporal module have been uploaded to Hugging Face.
-Checkpoint_best_regular.pth is SAM-DINO's checkpoint, while temporal_module.pth is the checkpoint of temporal module.
+SAM-DINO's checkpoint is checkpoint_best_regular.pth, while temporal_module.pth is the checkpoint of temporal module.

 ## Environment